AdamWilsonLabEDU/GEO511_2020/Tasklist.md

 ## Tasks
 - Briefly describe functions that seem especially useful in the README.md file for this week.
+- Confirm that all tasks and case studies you have completed have been committed in your course repository and pushed to Github.
 </div>
 ___
 ## [ CS_05 :  Beware the Canadians! ]( ./CS_05.html )